Entangled subspaces and generic local state discrimination with pre-shared entanglement: Introduction

-More generally, we characterize this number for an arbitrary pure resource state $[w]$.
+More generally, we characterize this number for an arbitrary pure resource state $[w]$ (Theorem~\ref{USD_characterization}).
 The \textit{SLOCC image} of $[w]$, denoted by $\Ima([w])$, is the set of pure states obtainable from $[w]$ by stochastic local operations and classical communication (SLOCC).
-This set is also known as the \textit{downward closure of $[w]$ with respect to SLOCC}, and can alternatively be characterized as the set of pure states that have a Tucker decomposition with core state $[w]$ \cite{Tucker:1966aa,rabanser2017introduction}.
-Letting $d=\dim(\overline{\Ima([w])})$ be the Krull dimension of the closure of $\Ima([w])$, we prove that almost all sets of $d+1$ pure states are locally discriminable with $[w]$, and that this is the largest number for which this holds.
+Letting ${d=\dim(\overline{\Ima([w])})}$ be the Krull dimension of the Zariski closure of $\Ima([w])$, we prove that a generic $(d+1)$-tuple of pure states is locally discriminable with $[w]$.
+We also prove a ``strong converse:" A Zariski-open-dense set of $(d+2)$-tuples of pure states are \textit{not} locally discriminable with $[w]$.
 To recover Walgate and Scott's result, observe that the SLOCC image of a trivial resource state is the set of unentangled (or, \textit{product}) pure states.
 This set is already closed, and has dimension $d=\sum_{j=1}^m (d_j-1)$.

-There are two different notions of a property holding for ``almost all'' sets of pure states (and also, subspaces) used for different results in~\cite{article}: One, that the property holds for a full measure subset with respect to the unitarily invariant probability measure (in which case we will say it holds for a \textit{generic} such object); and two, that the property holds for a Zariski open dense subset (in which case we will say it holds for a \textit{general} such object).
-Walgate and Scott characterize local unambiguous state discrimination (or, LUSD) under the generic notion, but state a relevant algebraic geometry result (reviewed in the next paragraph) under the general notion.
-We prove that both of these results hold under either notion.